 Inventory shrinkage is inventory loss after your products are received and shelved.
 One of the reasons for shrinkage is employee theft.
 And, while most 3PLs take measures to protect against theft, it can happen.

 Damage due to mishandling can also lead to shrinkage.
 That damage could be caused by stacking boxes so high that the weight damages the products at the bottom of the pile.
 Or perhaps your 3PL isn’t experienced at handling products similar to yours and stores them incorrectly.
-For example, Red Stag Fulfillment specializes in heavy and bulky fulfillment, so we have procedures to safely move oversized products.
+For example, Red Stag Fulfillment is expert at heavy and bulky fulfillment, so we have procedures to safely move oversized products.
 We have heard from clients about items being damaged in other warehouses that didn’t have those procedures.

 Poor inventory management